rstuven/rmutt.js/docs/GUIDE.md

 ogre starts with the letter 'O', Mr. Smarty Pants
 ```

-Before the first package statement in a grammar, rmutt considers names to be in the default package, which is a package with no name.
-The disadvantage of using this package is that there is no fully-qualified name for any rule or variable from the default package, since all names in rmutt, including package names, must be at least one character long.
-If you use a name in a package, rmutt will first search the current package for that name, and if it can't find it there will then search the default package.
+Before the first package statement in a grammar, **rmutt** considers names to be in the default package, which is a package with no name.
+The disadvantage of using this package is that there is no fully-qualified name for any rule or variable from the default package, since all names in **rmutt**, including package names, must be at least one character long.
+If you use a name in a package, **rmutt** will first search the current package for that name, and if it can't find it there will then search the default package.

-## Includes
+### Includes

-If you're familiar with C or C++, you'll recognize rmutt's syntax for merging two or more grammar files.
+If you're familiar with C or C++, you'll recognize **rmutt**'s syntax for merging two or more grammar files.
 Suppose you've written a grammar that generates random email addresses, which you've stored in a file called `email.rm`, and you'd like to reuse it in another grammar.
 The following example shows how to do this.

 ``` coffeescript
 #include "email.rm"